Conflict is often inevitable. And in our worst moments, even minor miscommunications can trigger full-blown arguments.

-Some couples find it helpful to have a plan in place for arguments – in other words, an agreement that it’s okay to leave a heated situation in order to prevent it from escalating.
+Some couples find it helpful to have a plan in place for arguments – like an agreement that it’s okay to leave a heated situation, in order to prevent it from escalating.
 Others might schedule a time a few days later to revisit the conversation, once emotions have cooled.
-The important thing is to wait until you are both calm, and ready to broach the matter objectively.
+The important thing is to wait until you are both calm and ready to broach the matter objectively.

 2. When the time is right, extend an olive branch

-After you’ve both cooled down, try not to hang on to the feelings of anger and hurt, or wait for your partner to make the first move.
-This will only cause you more suffering and risk further harm to your relationship.
+After you’ve both cooled down, try not to hang on to feelings of anger and hurt.
+This will only cause you more suffering, and risk further harm to your relationship.
 So when the time is right, consider offering an apology (or an "olive branch," so to speak).